 Heath Pearson’s “The Prickly Skin of White Supremacy: Race in the ‘Real America’” takes us to Huntington, Indiana, U.S.A., to understand “how race happens at the local level” (44) and making the point that “race matters in a place.
 Race happens in a place.
 Minds do not exist outside of bodies, which do not exist outside of places” (45).
 Pearson’s study “is my attempt to explore how race happens—by way of (often) subtle, lingering White supremacy—in everyday life” (56).
 But it is also a study that reminds Pearson “of John Jackson’s claim that hope is one of anthropology’s most insightful and powerful rubrics ‘for reimagining possibility’ (2010:280).
 Not blind hope.
 Hope as that which binds together ‘social change, progress, and even revolution’ (280)” (56; see On Ethnographic Sincerity).

 George Clement Bond’s interview with St. Clair Drake concludes with Drake’s own assessment of his contribution to anthropology: “My main contribution has been made through teaching at the undergraduate level, awakening an interest in the discipline” (781).
-In similar fashion, we hope that these articles from Open Anthropology will inspire teaching and interest in anthropology!
+For reflections from 2020 and a longer bibliography, see the Living Anthropologically blog-post "Race, Racism and Protesting Anthropology"

 Acknowledgements.
 Special thanks for this issue to journal editors Michael Chibnik, Clarence Gravlee, and Suzanne Scheld for article suggestions and ideas on short notice.
 Natalie Newton is the current SUNY Oneonta undergraduate research assistant and provided help tracking author websites.
 At AAA, thank you to Chelsea Horton for a smooth transition and for the ongoing support from Oona Schmid.
 This issue benefitted from the insights and questions raised by the pseudonymous “Discuss White Privilege”, as well as the impetus from Ryan Anderson and Dick Powis to continue a conversation about graduate training in anthropology.
 A preliminary bibliography and preview of this issue appeared on Anthropology Report.